 - Arthrogryposis, a condition that causes stiffness and prevents a normal range of motion in joints

-If you think your child may have an abnormal curve to their neck caused by cervical lordosis, it’s important to have them seen by a physician who specializes in complex spine conditions.
-A trained orthopedic spine specialist has specialized training to detect these kinds of conditions and determine the best course of treatment.
+If you think that your child is having an abnormal curve to his neck and it occurs due to cervical lordosis, you should talk to one of our doctors who is an expert in treating complex spine conditions.
+Our doctors are orthopedic spine specialists and have specialized training to detect such conditions and provide the best course of treatment.

 They will also go over the patient’s medical and family history to help them identify any risk factors.
 Our orthopedic spine specialists will also take the time to address symptoms and concerns, as well as answer any questions you may have, and discuss the treatment options available.